stealth/grab/README.md

 the head has to be positioned back and forth between the threads, potentially destroying the locality principle and killing performance.

-The `greppin` branch features its own parallel version of `nftw()`, so the time of idling of N - 1 cores when the 1st core builds the directory tree can also be used for working.
-Additional to that, since locking is required in the threads anyway, it also comes with its own faster and lockfree `readdir()` implementation to save quite some `futex()` calls.
+The `greppin` branch features its own lockfree parallel version of `nftw()`, so the time of idling of N - 1 cores when the 1st core builds the directory tree can also be used for working.

 Whats left to note: _grab_ will traverse directories _physically_, i.e. it will not follow symlinks.